q3769/conseq4j/README.md

 ConcurrentSequencer conseq = Conseq.newBuilder().maxConcurrentExecutors(myMaxCountOfConcurrentExecutors).singleExecutorTaskQueueSize(myExecutorTaskQueueSize).build();
 ```

 A default conseq has unbounded (`Integer.MAX_VALUE`) capacities.
-The capacities refer to the conseq's maximum count of concurrent executors and each executor's task queue size.
+The capacities refer to

+1. the conseq's maximum count of concurrent executors, and
+2. each executor's task queue size

 As usual, even with unbounded capacities, related tasks with the same sequence key are still processed sequentially by the same executor, while unrelated tasks can be processed concurrently by a potentially unbounded number of executors:

 ```
 ConcurrentSequencer conseq = Conseq.newBuilder().build(); // all default, unbounded capacities